rlivings39/learning-ai/python-lessons/README.md

 Mixins are a common usage of multiple inheritance in Python

-Python supports class variables defined in the class body outside of a function
+Python supports class variables defined in the class body outside of a function.
+They are often used for customization in inheritance.

 Bound methods `f = obj.method_name` have `f.__func__` which is the same as found on `f.__class__` and `f.__self__` which is the instance